Benisek v. Lamone: Second hearing

 The new hearing before Circuit Judge Paul V. Niemeyer, Chief District Judge Bredar, and District Judge George Levi Russell III began in 2016.
 The plaintiffs had revised their case to focus specifically on the redrawn boundaries of the 6th district, which had had the greatest shift in voter demographics.
 While the state attempted to dismiss the case, the court denied dismissal in a 2–1 decision (with Bredar dissenting) in August 2016, allowing the case to move into the discovery phase.
 Both sides sought to expedite the case through summary judgments in mid-2017.
-In June 2017, however, the Supreme Court announced that they would be hearing the Gill v.
+In June 2017, however, the Supreme Court announced that it would be hearing the Gill v.
 Whitford case later that year.
 The plaintiffs in Benisek, in anticipation of the upcoming 2018 elections, requested that the District Court issue an injunction preventing the state of Maryland from using the 2011 redistricting maps, as the state was seeking a stay of proceedings for the case until Gill v.
 Whitford was concluded.
 The District Court denied the plaintiffs' request and issued a stay on the case in August 2017, pending the conclusion of Gill v.
 Whitford.